Zeus virus. 6 versions revealed (2021 removal guide)

 • Scan the installer with Virus Total before opening it;

-• Do not rush the installation procedure – read carefully the instructions;
+• Do not rush the installation procedure – read the instructions carefully;

 Zeus virus scam - software bundlingUsers might start seeing fraudulent trojan alerts after installing shareware or freeware on their devices